 However, Torres is showing that he’s aging well and keeping in shape.
 His performances for club and country have propelled him to a championship and even a first-ever World Cup appearance.

 The only large question mark for next season is Smith.
 In the summer, Smith and his wife packed up all their bags and were about to head back to England.
 However, they unpacked quickly when Bournemouth extended their loan with Seattle.
 With the way Smith has produced, fans have to wonder if Schmetzer and general manager Garth Lagerwey will try to barter for Smith permanently.

 As for the right flank, Leerdam should be staying put.
 A native of Suriname, Leerdam has always been a quiet player.
 However, this year, he became a household name in Seattle with 29 appearances and five goals.

 Seattle will have some bartering to do for Smith and likely a contract negotiation with Torres.
-The Seattle defense is a crowded area, with Campbell and Abdul-Salaam also in the mix as backups.
+The Sounders defense is a crowded area, with Campbell and Abdul-Salaam also in the mix as backups.
 However, the Sounders are smart with their money and usually play their cards right.

 It’s how they got to their third MLS Cup in four years.

 Stay tuned for a busy offseason.